x-square/data_analytics/23-12-data-analytics.md

 ## The power of data in business

-Issue
+- **Issue**

-: A topic or subject to investigate
+    - A topic or subject to investigate

-Question
+- **Question**

-: Designer to discover information
+    - Designer to discover information

-Problem
+- **Problem**

-: An obstacle or complication that needs to be worked out
+    - An obstacle or complication that needs to be worked out

-Business task
+- **Business task**

-: The question or problem data analysis answers for a business e.g. analyse weather data from the last decade to identify predictable patterns
+    - The question or problem data analysis answers for a business e.g. analyse weather data from the last decade to identify predictable patterns

-Data-driven decision-making
+- **Data-driven decision-making**

-: Using facts to guide bushiness strategy
+    - Using facts to guide bushiness strategy

 ## Exploring your next job